Modified Vector Quantization for Small-Cell Access Point Placement with Inter-Cell Interference: Cell Association Strategies

 \section{Cell Association Strategies}

 In the previous sections, we have addressed the problem of how to place APs based on the user locations.
 For completeness, we now aim at answering the following two questions on cell association: \emph{When a new user enters the system, to which cell should it associate to?
-What metric should be used?} In this section, we elaborate on these two issues in the context of the Lloyd and Lloyd-type algorithms.
-Accordingly, consider a user at $\mathbf{p}_{\text{new}}$ that has entered the area after AP placement has already occurred and will associate to the AP at $\mathbf{q}_{m_{\text{new}}}$.
+What metric should be used?} In this section, we elaborate on these two issues in the context of Lloyd and Lloyd-type algorithms.
+Accordingly, consider a user at location $\mathbf{p}_{\text{new}}$ that has entered the area after AP placement has already occurred and will associate to the AP at $\mathbf{q}_{m_{\text{new}}}$.

-For the Lloyd and ICI-aware Lloyd-type algorithms, the user at location $\mathbf{p}_{\text{new}}$ would associate to the AP that yields the lowest distortion value.
+For the Lloyd and Lloyd-type algorithms developed in this paper, the user would associate to the AP that yields the lowest distortion value.
 This is a straightforward implementation of the NNC for each algorithm.
-Formally, if $d(\cdot)$ represents any of the distortion functions, $\mathbf{q}_{m_{\text{new}}}$ is determined as
+Formally, if $d$ represents any of the distortion functions, $\mathbf{q}_{m_{\text{new}}}$ is determined as

+Clearly, for the WMSE Lloyd algorithm, we would use the weighted squared error distortion function.
 It is worth pointing out that since the distortion function in the Interference Lloyd algorithm involves summing over all users in other (interfering) cells, the complexity of such a calculation cannot be overlooked.
 Instead, a cell association procedure \eqref{eqn:cell_assoc_ici} based on the simpler distortion measures of the Lloyd or the Inter-AP Lloyd algorithm can be undertaken as a low-complexity alternative.
 Note that the distortion function in the latter involves only the knowledge of the interfering APs positions.
 This is of greater practical value as opposed to knowing the positions of all interfering users in the Interference Lloyd algorithm.
 In summary, the Inter-AP Lloyd algorithm not only offers lower implementation complexity and thus a simpler cell association strategy, but is also of more practical value compared to the Interference Lloyd algorithm.